-Any athlete who is using a substance listed on the World Anti-Doping Agency (WADA) Banned Substance List to treat a medical condition that has been diagnosed and documented by a medical doctor must declare that use to USA Powerlifting (USAPL), to the International Powerlifting Federation (IPF), and to WADA, at the discretion of the IPF.
+Any athlete who is using a substance listed on the World Anti-Doping Agency (WADA) Banned Substance List to treat a medical condition that has been diagnosed and documented by a medical doctor must declare that use to USA Powerlifting (USA Powerlifting).
 It is the responsibility of the individual athlete to be aware of the substances that he or she has been using or has been prescribed and to disclose such use to the agencies listed above.
-The athlete must submit the Therapeutic Use Exemptions(TUE) form with information, detailed below which describes the medical condition and the treatment required, to the USA Powerlifting TUE Committee not less than sixty (60) days prior to the intended competition.
+The athlete must submit the Therapeutic Use Exemptions(TUE) form with information, detailed below, which describes the medical condition and the treatment required, to the USA Powerlifting TUE Committee not less than sixty (60) days prior to the intended competition.

 Therapeutic Use Exemptions (TUE) Form

 - Applications that don’t include the supporting evidence will be returned.
 The medical evidence should include a comprehensive medical history and the results of all relevant examinations, laboratory and imaging studies.
 ADD/ADHD medications, see below.

 For all ADD/ADHD medications, the committee asks users to provide substantiating information with their application regarding the need for the medication, rather than a simple doctor’s attestation of need.